aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 2020 (raster layer matching input, presence = 1, absence = 0).

-To prepare this EGV, stands from the [State Forest Service's State Forest Registry](#Ch04.01) were classified into (in order):
+To prepare this EGV, stands from the [State Forest Service's State Forest Registry](#Ch04.01) are classified into (in order):

 -  coniferous (see [Terminology and acronyms](#Ch01) for species codes) if timber volume of those species exceeded 75%;

--  boreal deciduous if timber volume of those species exceeded 75%;
+-  Boreal deciduous if timber volume of those species exceeded 75%;

 -  temperate deciduous if timber volume of those species exceeded 50%;

 -  mixed otherwise;

-then boreal deciduous stands younger than the legal rotation age are selected and geometries are rasterised (presence = 1, NA otherwise).
+then Boreal deciduous stands younger than the legal rotation age are selected and geometries are rasterised (presence = 1, NA otherwise).
 Rasterisation is performed using the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
 The resulting layer